 Looking up at her in surprise, Kurt slowly straightened his posture.

 "Your singing is nothing to be ashamed of," she assured him.
 "I told you, it's beautiful."
-Now she grinned.
+She grinned.
 "Just like you."

-Kurt's eyes widened in stunned amazement, a small smile spreading slowly across his scarred face.
+Kurt's eyes widened, a small smile spreading slowly across his scarred face.
 Recovering quickly, his shy smile transformed into a spirited grin.

 Kurt's smile suddenly faded to concern as he remembered his own mixing bowl.

-"Ah, Ororo?" he asked, turning to find her crouched before a low cabinet filled with measuring instruments.
+"Ah, Ororo?" he asked, looking down to find her crouched before a low cabinet filled with measuring instruments.

 "Yes, Kurt?" she responded, not looking up.

 "How long is the preparation time for your sugar cookies?
 I mean, will I have time to bake my Lebkuchen before the oven is needed?"